fjsousa/think-again/4_11-the-conditional.md

 -(P&-Q) follows from if P, then Q

 ###Modus Ponens (form of inference)
+From the premises:

-- From P
+- P
 - if P, then Q

-- Infer
+Conclusion:

 - Q

 ###Modus Tallens
+From the premises:

-- From Q
+- Q
 - if P, then Q

-- Infer
+Conclusion:

 - P

 If the argument: